Chimney Flashing Norfolk, Plymouth, Bristol County, MA and Providence, RI

 Improper installation is also a contributor.
 If the flashing wasn’t layered correctly (step flashing under shingles, counter flashing embedded into mortar joints) or cut precisely, gaps can exist.
 House settling can also create stress and gaps over time.
 Additionally, ice dams forming along the roof edge during Massachusetts winters can trap melting snow, forcing water up and under the edges of an evenly installed chimney flashing, eventually leading to a leak.
 Are you in need of chimney flashing repair in your local area?
 We serve your local area with chimney services that target the main concerns if you face these distinct issues.

-A red brick chimney with metal flashing extends from the gray shingled roof of a house in MA, beneath a cloudy sky and trees—ideal for those seeking expert chimney restoration in Norfolk and Plymouth County, MA.
+A red brick chimney with metal flashing extends from a gray shingled roof on a Massachusetts home, surrounded by trees and under a cloudy sky—an example of expert chimney restoration in Norfolk and Plymouth County, MA.

 Chimney Flashing Repair Techniques